Tarek-Ma/Investigating-with-ELK-TryHackMe-Room-ItsyBitsy/README.md

 ### **Task 6**:
 **A file was accessed on the filesharing site.
 What is the name of the file accessed?**

-By visiting the full URL in a browser, we can see the file name that was accesed.
+By visiting the full URL in a browser, we can see the file name that was accessed.

 ![](https://i.postimg.cc/Qt3nhw8S/elk8.png)